Namikelwa/eneza-data-science-roadmap/intern_roadmap_template.md

 Welcome to the **Data Science Internship Program**!
 This space is designed to help you reflect on who you are, define your goals, and track your growth throughout the internship.

-Take time to fill in each section honestly and thoughtfully — this roadmap will help you (and your mentors) understand your journey and support your learning goals.
+Take time to fill in each section honestly and thoughtfully, this roadmap will help you (and your mentors) understand your journey and support your learning goals.

 ---